mysql/mysql-ndb-operator/docs/NdbCluster-CRD.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>The number of data replicas or copies of data stored in Ndb Cluster.
+<p>The number of copies of all data stored in MySQL Cluster.
+This also defines the number of nodes in a node group.
-Supported and allowed values are 1, 2, 3, and 4.
+Supported values are 1, 2, 3, and 4.
-A redundancy level of 1 creates a sharded cluster providing NO fault tolerance in case of node failure.
-With a redundancy level of 2 or higher cluster will continue serving client requests even in case of failures.
-2 is the normal and most common value and the default.
-A redundancy level of 3 provides additional protection.
+Note that, setting this to 1 means that there is only a single copy of all MySQL Cluster data and failure of any Data node will cause the entire MySQL Cluster to fail.
-For a redundancy level of 1 one management server will be created.
-For 2 or higher two management servers will be used.
+The operator also implicitly decides the number of Management nodes to be added to the MySQL Cluster configuration based on this value.
+For a redundancy level of 1, one Management node will be created.
+For 2 or higher, two Management nodes will be created.
-Once a cluster has been created, this number can NOT be easily changed.
+This value is immutable.</p>
-More info :
+<p>More info :
 <a href="https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster-ndbd-definition.html#ndbparam-ndbd-noofreplicas">https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster-ndbd-definition.html#ndbparam-ndbd-noofreplicas</a></p>
 </td>
 </tr>